alandefreitas/small/README.md

 - Identification of relocatable types
 - Custom growth factors with better defaults
 - Communication with system memory allocators
-- Explicit consideration of CPU cache sizes
+- Explicit consideration of CPU cache sizes and branch prediction
-- Explicit identification and consideration of L1 cache sizes
-- Explicit identification and consideration of branch prediction

 Most applications have many small lists and sets of elements.
 These containers avoid spending a lot of time with large containers that contain just a few elements.
 Small containers usually try to use the stack before dynamically allocating memory and try